 “We strive to bring on employees who understand ownership mentality and what that means for us as a whole, and for them and their families,” he said.
 “Attention to detail is very important, so we look for people who are not only good machinists but understand the importance of what we do.
 They should show an eagerness to learn and can push a machine’s capability to its limit.”

 Part of L&R’s philosophy is to provide its machinists with the quality equipment and tooling required for them to excel at their jobs.

 “We believe the process is a combination of 50 percent machine and 50 percent skilled machinist, as each complements the other,” Coffey said.
 “We strive to maximize the potential of both.”

-In addition to being certified to AS9100 Revision D, L&R Precision Tooling is compliant with International Traffic in Arms Regulations (ITAR) and a participant in the Government-Industry Data Exchange Program (GIDEP).
+In addition to being certified to AS9100 Revision D, L&R Precision Tooling is compliant with International Traffic in Arms Regulations (ITAR).

 Aerospace Platforms, Tooling, and Ground Support Equipment

-WB Industries (WBI), a custom metal fabrication firm in O’Fallon, Missouri, designs, engineers, and manufactures a wide array of custom platforms, tooling, and ground support equipment used by major aerospace manufacturers.
+A custom metal fabrication firm in O’Fallon, Missouri, WB Industries (WBI) designs, engineers, and manufactures a wide array of custom platforms, tooling, and ground support equipment used by major aerospace manufacturers.
 The company recently earned its AS9100:2016 Quality Standard Certification and is a Boeing Gold Level Supplier, having won numerous Boeing Supplier Excellence Awards for quality and on-time delivery since 2007.